Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Formulation of the Einstein-Euler system

-In the following we often refer to such a coordinate chart as ``block diagonal coordinates $(t,x,y,z)$''.
-According to the results in \cite{Chrusciel:1990ti}, one can only find such block diagonal coordinates globally on $U(1)\times U(1)$-symmetric solutions of the vacuum equations if the \keyword{twists} associated with the two Killing vector fields

-vanish.
-This is the subclass of \keyword{Gowdy symmetric} spacetime.
-If a $U(1)\times U(1)$-symmetric metric is given in the form \Eqref{eq:blockdiagonalcoords}, then one can show $\kappa_i=0$ and hence that the corresponding spacetime is Gowdy symmetric.
-A particular example of block diagonal coordinates are \keyword{areal coordinates}
+Without loss of generality we will always assume that these functions extend as smooth $2\pi$-periodic functions (in $x$) to the domain $(0,\delta]\times\R$ (the extended functions are denoted by the same symbols) such that $g_{00}<0$, $g_{11}>0$, $R>0$ and $E>0$ everywhere.
+Note in particular that for block diagonal coordinates \be g_{02}\equiv g_{03}\equiv g_{12}\equiv g_{13}\equiv 0. \ee In the following we often refer to such a coordinate chart as ``block diagonal coordinates $(t,x,y,z)$''.
+It follows from the results in \cite{Chrusciel:1990ti} that one can only find such block diagonal coordinates globally on $U(1)\times U(1)$-symmetric solutions of the vacuum equations if the \keyword{twists} associated with the two Killing vector fields vanish: $ \kappa_i:=\epsilon_{\alpha\beta\gamma\delta}\xi_1^\alpha \xi_2^\beta \nabla^\gamma\xi_i^\delta$ (with $i=1,2$).
+This condition defines the class of \keyword{Gowdy symmetric} spacetimes.
+If a $U(1)\times U(1)$-symmetric metric is given in the form \eqref{eq:blockdiagonalcoords}, then $\kappa_i=0$ follows and hence that the corresponding spacetime is Gowdy symmetric.